 The growth of the internet age brought with it significant changes in the practice of telemedicine.
-The increase of smart devices that are capable of high-quality video delivery, opened up the opportunity to deliver healthcare to patients in their homes, workplaces, or assisted living facilities instead of in-person visits for both primary and specialty care.
+The increase of smart devices that are capable of high-quality video delivery, opened up the opportunity to deliver healthcare to patients in their homes, workplaces, or assisted living facilities instead of in-person visits for both primary and speciality care.

 Telemedicine Insurance provides healthcare professionals with a way to assess, diagnose, and treat patients at a distance by using telecommunications technology.
 The way this is done has undergone quite an evolution in the last decade and is rapidly becoming an integral part of the healthcare infrastructure in the US.

 Telemedicine uses electronic communications and software to provide clinical services to patients without an in-person visit.
 Usually, telemedicine technology is used for follow-up visits, management of chronic conditions, medication management, specialist consultation, and a slew of other clinical services that may be provided remotely through secure video and audio connections.

-For those who can’t take off work to see a doctor, this a popular option. telemedicine coverage Plus, many group health insurance policies offer their own “doc on-demand” options instead of going to the doctor’s office.
+For those who can’t take off work to see a doctor, this is a popular option. telemedicine coverage Plus, many group health insurance policies offer their own “doc on-demand” options instead of going to the doctor’s office.

 Telemedicine plan vs. Telehealth

 You may hear the terms telemedicine and telehealth used interchangeably, but there is a distinction between the two.

 Telehealth is a term that includes a broad range of technologies and services to provide patient care and enhance the healthcare delivery system as a whole.
 Telehealth is different from telemedicine as it refers to a broader scope of remote healthcare services than telemedicine.